The short answer

 - Tall enough that the cat can fully stretch up against it.
 Most adult cats need 30+ inches.
 Maine Coons and large cats need 36+ inches.

 - Sisal-wrapped (not carpet).
-Carpet posts confuse cats — carpet on the floor isn't for scratching, then you put it on a post and confuse them.
+Carpet posts confuse cats.
+Carpet on the floor isn't for scratching, then you put it on a post and the message goes mixed.
 Sisal is the gold standard.

-Spend $50-100 on one good scratcher rather than $20 on a bad one.
+Spend $50 to $100 on one good scratcher rather than $20 on a bad one.
 Brands like SmartCat Ultimate Scratching Post or Cat Tree King are popular for a reason.

 Cats develop strong preferences early.
 Most cats prefer one or the other; some like both.
 Provide:

-- Horizontal cardboard scratchers — for horizontal stretching and corner-of-the-couch type behaviors.
+- Horizontal cardboard scratchers.
+For horizontal stretching and corner-of-the-couch type behaviour.
 Replace inserts as they wear out.

 - Right next to the furniture they're targeting.
 If your couch arm is the problem, put a tall post directly next to it.
 Move the post 6 inches a week toward where you actually want it after they switch.